-- Direct price competition in alliance establishment is fairly unusual in private sector alliances but has proven to be the only widely accepted way of satisfying public sector Owners and stakeholders that alliance procurement represents value for the Owner. - Price competition creates pressure on proponents to minimize the TOC, which is helpful in driving efficiency, but can also result in conscious (or sub-conscious) minimisation of scope, under-pricing risk, or using an unrealistically low Limb 2 mark-up in the hope that profit can recover via gainshare. - An informed Owner will seek to avoid these pitfalls by encouraging proponents to develop proposals which offer optimum value (cost/benefit ratio) hence will seek the 'right' TOC rather than the lowest TOC. - Typically the Owner will engage a third-party Estimator (TPE) to help verify that Project Proposals and TOCs cover all required scope and are consistent with the requirements of the PAA.
-Whilst the TPE's duty of care is to the Owner, their brief will be designed to ensure that the TOC is properly constituted - to the benefit of all Participants - so their views and concerns will be shared with all Participants.

-Regardless of whether the Project Proposal and TOC are developed competitively or sole-sourced, the Owner will need to test assumptions and conduct due diligence activities on all aspects of the emerging Project Proposals.
-Ideally this work will be performed substantially in conjunction with the provisional NOP teams, to minimise post-submission concerns.
-Whilst the Owner is protecting its own interests through this due diligence process (and must form its own views) it is also in the NOPs' interests to maximise value and acceptability, so in this sense the parties' objectives are aligned, hence this process will be collaborative.
+- The Owner will engage a third-party Estimator (TPE) to help verify that the Project Proposal and TCE covers all required scope and is consistent with the requirements of the PAA.
+Whilst the TPE's duty of care is to the Owner, its brief will be designed to ensure that the TOC is properly constituted to the benefit of all Participants so their views and concerns will be shared with all Participants. - Regardless of whether the Project Proposal and TOC is developed in a Competitive-TOC or Single-TOC process, the Owner will need to test assumptions and conduct due diligence on all aspects of the emerging Project Proposal.
+Ideally this work will be performed substantially as a collective alliance team, to minimise post-submission concerns.
+While the Owner is protecting its own interests through this process (and must form its own views) it is also in the NOPs' interests to quantify risks, maximize value, and ensure the Owner will accept the Proposal, so in this sense the parties' objectives are aligned.